LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 - Why ?
 Reducing the amount of software timer-expiration work would both help to decrease latency (by requiring less work at DISPATCH_LEVEL) as well as allow other processors to stay in their sleep states even longer (because we’ve established that the processors wake up only to handle expiring timers, fewer timer expirations result in longer sleep times).
 - How ?
 Combine separate timer hands into an individual hand with multiple expirations.
-- Assuming that most drivers and user-mode applications do not particularly care about the exact firing period of their timers :)
+- Assuming that most drivers and user-mode apps do not particularly care about the exact firing period of their timers :)
 - Not all timers are ready to be coalesced into coarser granularities, so Windows enables this mechanism only for timers that have **marked themselves as coalescable**, either through the `KeSetCoalescableTimer` kernel API or through its user-mode counterpart, `SetWaitableTimerEx`.
 - Assuming all the timers specified tolerances and are thus coalescable, in the previous scenario, Windows could decide to coalesce the timers as:
 <p align="center"><img src="./assets/timer-coalescing.png" width="400px" height="auto"></p>